 I would like to express my deepest appreciation for the Ziebell family for putting on an amazing weekend year after year here at Manawa, your hard work does not go unnoticed.
 2020 was not a year any of us saw coming, but I am so thankful to have the opportunity to represent Manawa as the 2021 Queen as well.
 I would also like to thank my amazing family for being so extremely supportive of this crazy wonderful journey.
 And thank you to all of the rodeo fans traveling to Manawa year after year to come see the greatest show on dirt; we can’t WAIT to see everyone!

 With great gratitude,

 Hey all you rodeo fans!

-My name is Tia King and I am your 2020 Mid-Western Rodeo Princess.
-I am 18 years old and I am a 2019 graduate of Seymour Community High School.
-I am currently attending University of Wisconsin-River Falls majoring in Exercise and Sports Science in the hopes of becoming a Physical Therapist for the Justin Sports Medicine Team.
+My name is Tia King and I am your 2020-21 Mid-Western Rodeo Princess.
+I am 19 years old and currently attending University of Wisconsin-River Falls.
+I am majoring in Exercise and Sports Science with a minor in Physical Therapy in hopes of becoming a Physical Therapist for the Justin Sports Medicine Team.
 My hobbies include barrel racing, sports photography, and of course rodeos!

 Ever since I was in diapers, I have been on a horse.
 With the help of my Grandpa Lonnie Johnson and my Uncle Kevin Johnson, I was able to achieve every little girl’s dream.
 For the past three years I have been a part of the National Barrel Horse Association.
 Traveling across the great state of Wisconsin competing against the best in our area, I have managed to qualify three time for the NBHA Youth World Championships in Perry, Georgia.